The default amount you may be covered for depends on your age & account type, and eligibility.

 If I am not eligible for default insurance cover but want it, can I opt-in?

 Yes.
-If you are under age 25 or have an account balance of less than $6,000 you can choose to have the default-levels of insurance by opting in early.
-You can elect to opt-in within 60 days of the date on your welcome letter from us.
-To opt-in early, you must complete the election form, which asks a series of questions that must be answered to the satisfaction of the insurer.
+If you are under age 25 or have an account balance of less than $6,000 you can choose to have the default-levels of insurance by opting into insurance when you first open your leglasuper account.
+You must advise us within 60 days of the date on your welcome letter from us by completing the election form.
+This is sent with your welcome letter and asks a series of questions that must be answered to the satisfaction of the insurer.

 What default insurance cover are Personal members entitled to?